lilypilly/lilypilly/README.md

 Hi, I’m Lily!
--I’m currently learning JavaScript, SCSS, C# and MySQL (and how to use Github, which I do NOT understand right now...).
+I’m currently learning JavaScript, SCSS, C# and MySQL (and how to use Github, which I do NOT understand right now...).

 <!---
 lilypilly/lilypilly is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.